Ana (Overwatch): Gameplay

-Critical reception
+Promotion and reception

+Hasbro released a figure of Ana based on her Shrike skin, packaged with fellow character Soldier: 76 in 2019.

-Upon release, Ana received critical acclaim, with outlets such as Kotakus Cecilia D'Anastasio citing her as an example of one of the "badass, stereotype-defying ladies" in the franchise, and Cass Marshall of Polygon calling her a "slam dunk on the part of the Overwatch designers" in regards to her visual design, lore and gameplay.
+Ana was well received upon release, with outlets such as Kotakus Cecilia D'Anastasio citing her as an example of one of the "badass, stereotype-defying ladies" in the franchise, and Cass Marshall of Polygon calling her a "slam dunk on the part of the Overwatch designers" in regards to her visual design, lore and gameplay.
 Ana Valens of The Mary Sue heavily praised Ana as one of the best female characters introduced in Overwatch, stating "In an industry obsessed with creating playable female characters that are young eyecandy with hourglass figures [...]
 Ana is the opposite of everything we’ve come to see in conventional female video game characters."
 To this end she noted the character's maturity, role as a leader and multifaceted skills as both a sniper and a healer.
 In addition she praised how the franchise portrayed motherhood through her interactions with Pharah, describing it as complicated due to having both aspects of pride and regret, something she felt "should feel familiar to any mother of adult children."
 Valens additionally praised Blizzard Entertainment for emphasizing Ana's beauty not through traditional means but "through her age, her wisdom, her elder femininity", and called the character one women young and old could equally look up to.